Octavio Dotel: Personal life and death

-While playing for the St. Louis Cardinals, Dotel served as a mentor to fellow reliever Marc Rzepczynski.

 In August 2019, Dotel was arrested on charges related to a drug trafficking and money laundering operation, while Luis Castillo was cited for related charges.
 Later that month, a judge cleared Dotel and Castillo of the money laundering charges.
-Dotel still faces a charge for allegedly possessing an illegal weapon at the time of his arrest.
+At the time of his death, Dotel was still facing a charge for allegedly possessing an illegal weapon at the time of his arrest.

+Dotel died on April 8, 2025, from injuries sustained in the Jet Set nightclub roof collapse in Santo Domingo, at the age of 51.
+Fellow Dominican baseball player Tony Blanco was also killed in the nightclub disaster.
+Dotel was buried in Santo Domingo on April 10.